 Twenty-four units are required to complete the Master of Arts degree with the Cultural Studies of Sport in Education concentration.

-Students enroll in program-specific core courses, GSE-wide core courses, and conduct an original research project.
+Students enroll in program-specific core courses, BSE-wide core courses, and conduct an original research project.
 The remaining coursework will be based upon a student's specific interests, career ambitions and research agenda.

 Other requirements include: